-RULE 5 - PLAYING EQUIPMENT
+RULE 5.
+PLAYING EQUIPMENT

-- A. Bats: Must be made of wood with dimensions no larger than 96.5 cm in length and 10.8 cm in width and have a suitable bat grip.
+- A. Bats: Must be made of wood with dimensions no larger than 96.5 cm in length and 10.8cm in width and have a suitable bat grip.
 If an umpire is not satisfied with the suitability of a bat or bat grip, they should not allow it to be used.
-Note: Bat grips must be of a non-slip material and in good order. - B. Batting Gloves: A batting glove (which completely covers the hand from the wrist) must be worn on each hand by both batters.
-If an umpire notices a batter is not wearing two suitable gloves, play must not continue until 2 gloves are worn. - C. Wicket Keeping Gloves: The wicket keeper has the option to wear 0, 1 or 2 suitable gloves.
+Note: Bat grips must be of a nonslip material and in good order. - B. Batting Gloves: A batting glove (which completely covers the hand from the wrist) must be worn on each hand by both batters.
+If an umpire notices a batter is not wearing two suitable gloves, play must not continue until 2 gloves are worn. - C. Keeper's Gloves: The wicket keeper has the option to wear 0, 1 or 2 suitable gloves.
 The gloves may be wicket keeping or batting gloves, or a combination of both.
 No other style of gloves from other sports are permitted.
 Keeper's gloves may only be worn by the wicket keeper in the approved area.
 [See Rule 9D] - D. Fielding Protection: Players may wear suitable protective equipment when fielding provided the safety of that player and all other players on the court is not compromised.
-As a guide, any protective equipment worn on a player's head should be made of soft material or thin fibreglass and should conform to the contour of the player's face/body and have no protrusions or sharp edges.
 The decision to allow players to use protective equipment rests with the duty manager.

 - E. Balls: The centre will supply a recognised Indoor Cricket ball for each match.
 Teams must not supply their own.
 Any player or team found substituting or deliberately scuffing, gouging, or attempting to reshape the ball will be penalised 10 runs for ball tampering. - F. Protective and other equipment not in immediate use must be placed outside the court until required.
 Players will be warned to remove unused protective and other equipment.
-Refusal to do so will result in a 5 run penalty to the offending team. - G. The Stumps should preferably be "Wilkins" style collapsible stumps to assist in player safety.
-The base plate is part of the stumps. - H. Bails may be wooden or plastic and should be tied to the stumps to assist in player safety.
+Refusal to do so will result in a 5 run penalty to the offending team. - G. The Stumps will be "Wilkins" style collapsible stumps.
+The base plate is considered to be part of the stumps. - H. Bails may be wooden or plastic and must be tied to the stumps.

-RULE 6 - THE UMPIRE
+RULE 6.
+THE UMPIRE

-- A. Before each game, an umpire will be appointed to adjudicate the rules of the game with absolute impartiality. - B. Teams will have no choice in the appointment of the umpire. - C. The umpire may only be changed at the discretion of the duty manager. - D. The umpire must use the correct hand signal when making a (verbal) call such as for "Play" or "No Ball".
-(See Section 5) - E. The umpire has the right to alter their decision provided it is done promptly. - F. The umpire's ultimate decision during a game is final.
-No dispute, written or otherwise, will alter the result. - G. The umpire will be the sole judge of fair and unfair play - H. The captain of the fielding side or the batter at wicket may seek clarification regarding an umpire's decision.
+- A. Before each game, an umpire will be appointed to adjudicate the rules of the game with absolute impartiality. - B. Teams will have no choice in the appointment of the umpire. - C. The umpire may only be changed at the discretion of the duty manager. - D. The umpire has the right to alter their decision provided it is done promptly. - E. The umpire's ultimate decision during a game is final.
+No dispute, written or otherwise, will alter the result. - F. The umpire will be the sole judge of fair and unfair play. - G. The captain of the fielding side or the batter at wicket may query an umpire's decision.
 Once the umpire has replied, any further talking to, at or about the umpire, or their decision, may be penalised.

-RULE 7 - ARRIVAL/LATE PLAYER/S
+RULE 7.
+ARRIVAL/LATE PLAYER/S